A logo showing the text blog.marcnuri.com

 What is JBang?

-JBang is a revolutionary command-line tool that transforms Java into a scripting language, making it as accessible as Python or Shell scripting.
-It allows developers to create, edit, and run self-contained Java programs with minimal setup, no need for full project setup or cumbersome build files.
-By eliminating the need for traditional build tools like Maven or Gradle, JBang simplifies Java development, enabling experimentation and quick prototyping.
-Whether you're writing a quick one-off script or prototyping an idea, JBang allows you to work in plain Java syntax while automatically managing dependencies and even JDK versions when needed.
+By eliminating the need for traditional build tools like Maven or Gradle for simple scripts, JBang simplifies Java development, enabling experimentation and quick prototyping.
+Whether you're writing a quick one-off script or prototyping an idea, JBang allows you to work in plain Java syntax while automatically managing dependencies and even JDK versions.

 With JBang, you can: